 •Unless otherwise specified, all the information contained within is Copyrighted © by Carnegie Mellon University.
 Permission is granted for use, modify, and reproduce these materials for teaching purposes.

-•Most recent versions of these presentations can be found at http://marc.psc.edu/ import math decibel = math.log10 (17.0)
+•Most recent versions of these presentations can be found at http://marc.psc.edu/ convert degrees to radians every time?

 - Basics of Functions

 - Decision statements

 - Recursion

 - Iteration statements